nasa/GeneLab_Data_Processing/Metagenomics/Remove_human_reads_from_raw_data/Workflow_Documentation/NF_MGRemoveHumanReads-B/workflow_code/README.md

 ## General workflow info
 The current pipeline for how GeneLab identifies and removes human DNA in Illumina metagenomics sequencing data (MGRemoveHumanReads), [GL-DPPD-7105-A.md](../../Pipeline_GL-DPPD-7105_Versions/GL-DPPD-7105-A.md), is implemented as a [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflow and utilizes [conda](https://docs.conda.io/en/latest/) environments to install/run all tools.
-This workflow (SW_MGRemoveHumanReads-A) is run using the command line interface (CLI) of any unix-based system.
+This workflow (NF_MGRemoveHumanReads-A) is run using the command line interface (CLI) of any unix-based system.
 The workflow can be used even if you are unfamiliar with Snakemake and conda, but if you want to learn more about those, [this Snakemake tutorial](https://snakemake.readthedocs.io/en/stable/tutorial/tutorial.html) within [Snakemake's documentation](https://snakemake.readthedocs.io/en/stable/) is a good place to start for that, and an introduction to conda with installation help and links to other resources can be found [here at Happy Belly Bioinformatics](https://astrobiomike.github.io/unix/conda-intro).

 ## Utilizing the workflow